sergeyuwt/deploy/serge/TSW-61922/README.md

 ### After the deployment is complete

-1. find out the public ip address of the Standard Agent:
+1. Find out the public ip address of the Standard Agent:
     * Login to [https://portal.azure.com](https://portal.azure.com) using your account credentials
 	* Click "Resource groups"
 	* Find the resource group whose name starts with ..., click on it
 	* Click the "Public IP address" resource.
 You will be shown the IP Address
-2. connect Teradici PCoIP client to the Teradici Standard Agent:
+2. Connect Teradici PCoIP client to the Teradici Standard Agent:
     * to download Teradici PCoIP client, goto: [http://www.teradici.com/product-finder/client-downloads](http://www.teradici.com/product-finder/client-downloads)
 	* using the IP address found in the prevous step, you can now connect Teradici PCoIP client to the Teradici Standard Agent.